sgmoorthy/agent-memory-hub/README.md

 - **Dependency Pinning**: All dependencies are pinned to secure versions.
 - **Audit**: Compatible with `pip-audit` and `bandit`.

+## Roadmap & Contributing

+We have a detailed feature roadmap including Observability, AWS support, and Vector Search.
+Check out [ROADMAP.md](ROADMAP.md) to see what's planned and how you can contribute!

 See [SECURITY.md](SECURITY.md) for vulnerability disclosure.